ufs-community/ufs-weather-model/MOM6-interface/docs/feature_guide.md

 file complete is defined.

 The file state will be checked at each succeeding ModelAdvance until the appropriate completion criteria is met.
-The criteria used are
-either:

-1. the unlimited dimension in the file is greater than zero,
-2. when the unlimited dimension is greater than zero and the filesize is larger than the initial size.

 When a file is determined to be complete, a log file is recorded containing the forecast hour, the valid time, the name of the output file and the last completed restart file.
-The log file can then be used by any related workflow
+The log file can then be used by any related workflow (e.g. [global-workflow](https://github.com/NOAA-EMC/global-workflow)).
-(e.g. [global-workflow](https://github.com/NOAA-EMC/global-workflow)).

 To illustrate the concepts implemented in the output logging feature,